 2. Make arrangements through course instructors and approved through Academic Services for a limited and specific extension of time to complete courses.
-If arrangements are made and approved, the student's registration will continue and no refunds will be issued.
+If arrangements are made and approved, the student's registration

 Students who apply for either benefit as a result of deployment will need to submit a copy of their military orders along with their request.
 For students using Title IV funds (federal financial aid) to finance their education, a complete withdrawal from school will initiate the Return of Funds calculation as required by federal regulations.
 For more information about the implications of a Military Withdrawal on financial aid status, please contact the SAGU Financial Aid Office.
 Additionally, students need to follow-up with the Student Billing Office regarding any Veterans Benefits they may be receiving.